Which is the best Saatva mattress in 2025? Everything you need to know

 Too firm for lighter bodies

-Latex offers a similar body-contouring feel as you'd get with the best memory foam mattresses, yet it's more natural and far more breathable due to its open-cell construction.
-Combined with a layer of individually wrapped recycled steel coils plus a moisture-wicking New Zealand wool cover, the Saatva Latex Hybrid mattress will provide significant relief from overheating and night sweats.
+Latex foams don't have the body-contouring hug of memory foam mattresses such as the Contour5 (#3), but they do offer responsive pressure relief.
+And latex is naturally breathable which, combined with a layer of recycled steel coils plus a moisture-wicking New Zealand wool cover, ensures the Saatva Latex Hybrid mattress will provide relief from overheating and night sweats.
 The Saatva Latex Hybrid is also a great option for allergy sufferers since latex is naturally hypoallergenic, antimicrobial, and free of harmful chemicals.

 There are five layers to the Saatva Latex Hybrid, starting with the hand-tufted and cushioned Euro top for instant comfort.
 Like the cover on the Saatva Classic, this one is made from breathable cotton and is also treated to ward off bacteria, mildew, and mold.
 New Zealand wool wicks away sweat and regulates your body temperature for more comfortable sleep, with a 3" layer of 5-zoned latex that adds a little bounce, a lot of pressure relief, and a better-supported lower back.